chinnkarahoi/vim-session-tree/README.md

 ---
 `g:session_tree_count_limit` Default: `100`
-Maximum session files on vim startup, redundant files will be deleted.
+Limit maximum session files on vim startup.
+Redundant files will be deleted.
 Set to -1 to disable.